klutchell/balena-mediaserver/README.md

 by adding the port number to a space-separated env var `FUNNEL_PORTS`.
 Otherwise they will only be available on your private Tailnet via [Tailscale Serve](https://tailscale.com/kb/1312/serve/).

+Run `tailscale serve status` and `tailscale funnel status` in a `tailscale` service shell to see the list of public and private URLs.

 Read more at <https://tailscale.dev/blog/docker-mod-tailscale>.

 ### Remote Access via Nginx